sph-mn/sph-sp/readme.md

 # sph-sp
+*status 2018-08: wip, needs update for the newest sph-sc version, may not compile*

 scheme sound synthesis and processing toolset. c code, shared library, guile extension and scheme modules. see also [sph.mn](http://sph.mn/c/view/nm)

-status: this project is maintained as of 2018-03. you can contact me for any issues with using the code.
+this project is maintained as of 2018-03. you can contact me for any issues with using the code.

 # features
 ## scheme